About Jon Francis

 Jon ran long distances and climbed mountains to challenge himself, but more importantly he did those things to glorify God.
 Climbing mountains was a spiritual experience for him.
 We know Jon felt close to God at the summit.
 That is how Jon lived his life.

 On Saturday morning, July 15, 2006, 24-year old Jon Francis, of Stillwater, Minnesota, climbed The Grand Mogul in the rugged Sawtooth Mountains in Idaho.
 He reached the summit but did not return.
 The official search, led by local law enforcement authorities, lasted for only 2 days and was unsuccessful in finding him.

 One of the searchers brought down a note that Jon had left in the summit registry.
 It read:

-A 12 month, family-funded search, employing hundreds of volunteers and professional search and rescue resources achieved the recovery of Jon’s remains on July 24, 2007.
+We were left feeling helpless and hopeless, but committed ourselves to continue the search for our son.
+Our 12 month, family-funded search, employing hundreds of volunteers and professional search and rescue resources achieved the recovery of Jon’s remains on July 24, 2007.
 Jon was laid to rest at home in Minnesota, on October 9, 2007.

 Jon touched us.
 He was a man of strong character, deep faith, humility, patience, fun, adventure, competition and unconditional love for others.
 Jon loved boldly and lived joyfully.